Lightstreamer/helm-charts/charts/lightstreamer/README.md

 **Default:** `2000`
 ### [management.dashboard](https://github.com/Lightstreamer/helm-charts/blob/main/charts/lightstreamer/values.yaml#L1980)

 Optional.
 Configuration of the Monitoring Dashboard.
-The dashboard is a webapp whose pages are embedded in Lightstreamer Server and supplied by the internal web server.
+The Monitoring Dashboard is a webapp whose pages are embedded in the  Lightstreamer Broker and supplied by the internal web server.
 The main page  has several tabs, which provide basic monitoring statistics in graphical  form; the last one shows the newly introduced JMX Tree, which enables JMX  data viewing and management from the browser.
 The Dashboard leans on an internal Adapter Set, named "MONITOR".
 The following settings configure access restrictions to Monitoring Dashboard pages. ***IMPORTANT***.
 The Monitoring Dashboard enables data viewing and management, including shutting down the Server from a remote browser.
 We recommend configuring the credentials and restricting the Monitoring Monitoring Dashboard access to HTTPS server sockets through the settings below.
 Further restrictions can be applied to the JMX Tree only.
 See PRODUCTION_SECURITY_NOTES.TXT for a full check-list.
 Note that basic monitoring statistics are also available to any Lightstreamer application; in fact, an instance of a special internal monitoring Data Adapter can be embedded in any custom Adapter Set, by specifying "MONITOR" in place of the Data Adapter class name.
 For a listing of the supplied items, see the General Concepts document.
 The `dashboard.enableHostnameLookup` setting below also affects the monitoring Data Adapter.
 On the other hand, access restrictions to a monitoring Data Adapter instance embedded in a custom Adapter Set is only managed by the custom Metadata Adapter included.

 **Default:**